 Ultra-Fine Steeling with the with the Dickoron Sapphire Cut

 The Dickoron Sapphire Cut is a truly impressive steel.
-The special Sapphire Cut is extremely fine, smoother than even the F. Dick Fine Cut.
+Part of F. Dick's premium Dickoron line of steels, The special Sapphire Cut is extremely fine, smoother than even the F. Dick Fine Cut.
 The Sapphire Cut provides very low abrasion, serving to polish and straighten edges that are only slightly worn.
 This is a steel to be used lightly and often in maintenance of sharp knives for fine cutting.

 14" Length to Hone Any Knife